Building Survival SkillsJul 19, 2023

 A recent divorcee who wants to find a new lease on life sails out into the Atlantic, but when a storm shatters his boat to pieces, he drifts along the ocean vastness for 76 days before being spotted.

-My most profound I Shouldn’t Be Alive! moment came when I stopped taking antianxiety drugs—Paxil and Xanax—and that “moment” lasted for several years.
+One of my most profound I Shouldn’t Be Alive! moment came when I stopped taking antianxiety drugs—Paxil and Xanax—and that “moment” lasted for a while.
 When the pills went out the window, the dark nights came crashing down.
-I was overcome by nausea, sleeplessness, sweating, fatigue, cramps, and body pains.
+I was overcome by nausea, depression, anxiety, sleeplessness, sweating, fatigue, cramps, and body pains.
 I couldn’t exercise or eat or go to the bathroom regularly.

 I think we’ve all been through our own version of I Shouldn’t Be Alive!
 Whether it is the loss of a job, the dissolution of a marriage, the experience of being rejected by peers, the dark nights of bankruptcy, the sickness of a loved one, or any one of a dozen other frightful situations, we’ve all been there.
 But if you’re reading this, you’re still alive.
 That’s the good news.
 You survived!
 And if you survived, you certainly learned something along the way, even if you don’t recognize it yet.

 The troubles in life will come—the proverbial shipwrecks and snakebites will find their way into our lives—but if we use those situations to build a toolkit of survival skills, then no experience has been wasted.
 Those who learn how to use their pain become stronger through it.